smoebot/Find-CredentialDump/README.md

 # Find-CredentialDump
 Powershell.
-Search Recorded Future for credential dumps by keyword
+Search Recorded Future for credential dumps, by keyword